Exploratory data analysis for improved cow health and milk quality

 – Is there a difference in the milk quality between farmers

-our customer’s feed and those who do not?
+who use our customer’s feed and those who do not?

 Initially, it was about creating graphs to quickly get an overview of the data.
 Seeing data in tabular form is one thing but visualizing it over time is another.
 Visualizations emphasize relationships between different data points that are difficult to discern by just looking at numbers.